lusaxweb/vuesax/docs/components/sideBar.md

 ## Group Collapsed

-You can have groups of sub menus with the component `vs-slider-group` that as a required parameter we have the `vs-label`, you can add as many groups as you need, including internally from the same component.
+You can have groups of sub menus with the component `vs-slider-group` that as a required parameter we have the `title`, you can add as many groups as you need, including internally from the same component.

 :::tip
-  By default the component is closed but if you need to initialize open you can use the property `vs-open`
+  By default the component is closed but if you need to initialize open you can use the property `open`
 :::

 <vuecode md center>